Upa005/Semantic-Analysis-for-Narrative-Texts/README.md

 'carpenters', 'came', 'wounded', 'wood', 'wise', 'went', 'watched', 'trees', 'they', 'temple', 'surely', 'sudden', 'start', 'severely', 'say', 'sawing', 'sat', 'return', 'resume', 'result', 'pulling']

+It is not easy to formulate the story using the above list of keywords.
+Also, there are dangling pronouns i.e he, his, it which are not useful for story formulation.
+Hence, frequency alone cant be used for semantic similarity.

+### Linguistic knowledge
+Linguistic knowledge helps the algorithm to filter out non-relevant words according to their PoS tags.
+We have used only nouns and verbs as potential keywords.
+Nouns in the passage tell us the important characters and hence are helpful in framing the story.
+Verbs are also important in telling the task the nouns are performing in the text.
+[14], [15] has shown the importance of linguistic knowledge for identifcation of important keywords.
+Following is the list of keywords using word frequency and Pos tags as features :
+>['log', 'wedge', 'monkey', 'worker', 'work', 'start', 'place', 'meal', 'come', 'site', 'mid-day', 'half-split', 'caught', 'carpenter', 'wound', 'wood', 'wise', 'watch', 'tree', 'temple', 'say', 'saw', 'sat', 'return', 'resume', 'result', 'pull', 'prevent', 'play', "other's", 'morning', 'merchant', 'mason', 'leave', 'jumping', 'interferes', 'instrument']

+Adding linguistic knowledge helps in bringing nouns and verbs from the story but still the list of keywords is not similar to the story.